 - Beans – I would stick with small for easier molding around your body

-Fabrics to use:
+Fabrics choices to use:

-- The best to use is 100% Cotton
+- The best to use is 100% Cotton such as these

-- Flannel
+- Flannel such as this

 - Terry cloth or even old towels